Project Description

 • Efficient Irrigation

-Every plant within the xeriscape landscape may have different and specific watering requirements
+Every plant within the xeriscape landscape may have different watering requirements

 • Some plants require more water than other plants, which means to have a regulated/adjustable efficient irrigation system